YurijAlt/WeatherAppNtlx/README.md

 - Used UITableView with custom UITableViewCell cells.
 - The possibility of obtaining the geolocation of the device is implemented.
 - Added the function of switching the temperature of °F/°C
+- Changing the background color of the upper part of the controller depending on the temperature received from the API.
 - Display of the search history in the table, including the display of the entire history for the selected city
 - Displaying the UIAlertController if incorrect data is entered in the city search bar